Thomas Dundon: Carolina Hurricanes

 In late 2017, Dundon became involved in purchasing the Carolina Hurricanes of the National Hockey League from owner Peter Karmanos Jr. who had owned the team since it was the Hartford Whalers.
 Dundon became majority owner of the team on January 11, 2018, in a transaction where he purchased 52% of the team and the operating rights to PNC Arena for $420 million.

 On June 30, 2021, Dundon completed the purchase of all minority shares in the team, leaving him as the sole owner of the Hurricanes franchise.

+On March 5, 2026, Dundon finalized a sale of 12.5% of the Hurricanes to investors Brett Jefferson, Bobby Farnham, and Marc Grandisson at a $2.66 billion valuation.

+In June 2026, the Hurricanes made the Stanley Cup Final for the first time since 2006 and won the Stanley Cup.
+In the aftermath of the championship, Dundon received some criticism for having his family members' names engraved on the trophy, in a more prominent position than the names of the players and coaches and the family members not being employed by the team in any way.

 Alliance of American Football

-On February 19, 2019, the Alliance of American Football (AAF) announced that Tom Dundon, owner of the NHL’s Carolina Hurricanes, had committed up to $250 million in funding and had joined the league’s board of directors.
-National media described Dundon’s cash infusion as saving the league from a payroll crisis just one week into its inaugural season.

-Pre-Dundon condition of the league:

-Court records later established that, prior to Dundon’s involvement, the AAF had:

-(1) A board with experienced sports and media executives, including Bill Polian, Dick Ebersol, and Jeff Moorad.

-(2) Operations staffed by former NFL coaches and players such as Troy Polamalu, Hines Ward, and Steve Spurrier.

-(3) Secured funding commitments, including an initial $170 million package led by Reggie Fowler, supplemented by early-stage investors such as Peter Thiel, Peter Chernin, MGM Resorts, and Shaquille O’Neal.

-(4) National broadcast agreements with CBS, Turner Sports, and the NFL Network.

-(5) Ongoing negotiations with the NFL and NFLPA regarding player sharing and data access.

-(6) Early television ratings that outdrew competing NBA broadcasts, with over six million viewers for opening weekend games.

-(7)An estimated enterprise value of about $144 million as of February 2019.